abdelazimhesham252/signup-login-email_verification-springboot-api/README.md

 1. Create a user using the signup page and change the user type of a user to "admin" in the database.
 2. Now if a user is an admin he should redirect to Admin Dashboard after log in where he can see the list  of all registered users (List should show Email, Name, user-type, verified / Not Verified )
 Optional: You can also use any template or theme like AdminLTE ( Import Properly )

-Submission: You have to Push the code onto a GitHub Repository name it appropriately.
-Make a short video of < 10 mins to demonstrate the task.
-You have to show the functionality and show the database structure as well in the video.